Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Shortcut-Free Evaluation of Latent Multi-Hop Reasoning

-\paragraph{Shortcut} A model has a chance of exploiting shortcuts when it can correctly answer a multi-hop query by observing only part of the query (e.g., without \ea{} or \raa{} in the input).
+\paragraph{Desideratum 2: Shortcut-free} A model has a chance of exploiting shortcuts when it can correctly answer a multi-hop query by observing only part of the query (e.g., without \ea{} or \raa{} in the input).
 Shortcut exploitation is problematic for evaluating latent multi-hop reasoning abilities because it allows the model to bypass the need to latently recall and compose single-hop facts.
 Following \citet{Elazar2022-mi}, we consider two types of shortcuts: \textit{subject-object shortcuts}, where the model predicts objects that frequently co-occur with certain subjects or substrings of subjects, regardless of the relation semantics, and \textit{relation-object shortcuts}, where the model predicts objects that frequently appear with certain surface form text of a relation, regardless of the subject.
+Therefore, \textbf{the evaluation should exclude the queries prone to subject (or substring)-object shortcuts or relation (or paraphrase)-object shortcuts.}